jlk/readme/README.md

 Generally I'll try to figure out people's perferred method of communication and use that.

 If I need a quick response, I'll go straight to calling you on the phone.

+## Working Hours
+I tend to be a morning person, but I can switch to being a night person, or just not sleeping much person as things demand.

+A few days a week, I'm in the gym or out on a bike between 6-7am.
+Usually I'm not checking my phone then, unless I'm expecting something.

+Generally I'm in "the office" (whether remote, on the road, or in the office) from 8am-6pm.
+That's when I'm most responsive, but I usually check on things occasionally outside those hours.

+I generally will take customer/sales meetings outside of these hours as necessary for the business.

 ### Nights and Weekends
 When things are going Well, I like to use weekends to recharge.
 That said, I usually still have work on my mind, and it's not uncommon for me to spend a few hours over the weekend on work-related topics.
 Usually that's experiments, research, or other topics that are not on deadline.
 Unless I need something for deadline or a customer.